luosiallen/latent-consistency-model/LCM_Training_Script/consistency_distillation/README_sdxl.md

 [Latent Consistency Models (LCMs)](https://arxiv.org/abs/2310.04378) is method to distill latent diffusion model to enable swift inference with minimal steps.
 This example demonstrates how to use the latent consistency distillation to distill SDXL for less timestep inference.

+## Reference to Hugging Face 🤗 Diffusers examples.

+You can also refer to the official implementation of LCM from huggingface diffusers, see [here](https://github.com/huggingface/diffusers/tree/main/examples/consistency_distillation)

 ## Full model distillation

 ### Running locally with PyTorch